pdjr-signalk/pdjr-skplugin-switchbank/README.md

 __signalk-switchbank__ extends this native support by providing a mechanism for decorating the switch bank paths built by Signal K with meta data derived from the plugin configuration file.
-Additionally (maybe more importantly) it provides a means of operating switch bank relay modules in response to updates in Signal K's 'electrical.switches....' tree.
+Additionally it provides a means of operating switch bank relay modules in response to PUT requests addressed to relay paths under the plugin's control.

 ## Overview